unpairedbracket/avian/migration-guides/README.md

 *Adapted from [Bevy's migration guide process](https://github.com/bevyengine/bevy/blob/c392d28d30f34b7d2b69b806136b9643379f9284/release-content/migration_guides.md)*

 Hi!
-Did someone add `C-Breaking-Change` to your PR?
+Did someone add `M-Migration-Guide` to your PR?
 If so, you're in the right place.
 Let's talk about how this process works.

-When we make breaking changes to Avian, we need to communicate them to users so their libraries and applications can be moved to the new Avian version.
+When we make breaking changes to Avian, we need to communicate them to users so that their libraries and applications can be moved to the new Avian version.
-To do this, we write and ship a [migration guide](https://bevy.org/learn/migration-guides/introduction/) for every major Avian version.
-To avoid a crunch at the end of the cycle as we *write* all of these, Avian asks authors (and reviewers) to write a draft migration guide as part of the pull requests that make breaking changes.
+To do this, we write and ship a migration guide for every major Avian version.
+In order to avoid crunch at the end of the cycle as we write all of these, Avian asks authors (and reviewers) to write a draft migration guide as part of the pull requests that make breaking changes.

 ## Where to put your migration guides